 While some PTSD sufferers may have to seek medical attention for their symptoms, a weighted blanket, and the deep pressure therapy that they provide, can certainly help as an additional aid, especially if the stress is very high and sleep is affected.

 The release of serotonin can help with sleep deprivation, and also with any psychological symptoms related to stress.
 The swaddling, some may even compare it to being in a womb, can provide, along with the blanket’s weight, produce an overall comforting effect.

 Restless Leg Syndrome (RLS) creates extreme pain in the legs.
 Considered a neurological disorder, most experience this at night as they’re trying to sleep…but they can’t as the pain is often excruciating.

-Added weight and Deep Touch Pressure on ones legs can help reduce the symptoms of RLS.
+The added weight and Deep Touch Pressure on one's legs can help reduce the symptoms of RLS.
 If you experience these symptoms while working, a weighted lap pad can also help reduce discomfort.

 Weighted blankets have a long history of helping those with autism and sensory disorders.
 Based on research from the aforementioned studies, they are also valuable in helping people of all ages, with all types of issues, including those seeking general wellness and relief from everyday stress.

 One of the most important things to keep in mind when buying a weighted blanket is that weighted blankets work a little differently than regular blankets.
 The weighted material works by enveloping your body, so it’s best not to let it hang loosely like a regular blanket.
 When used correctly, our blankets offer a soothing and calming deep pressure therapy that will help you relax and improve concentration.